aakashh16/Amazon-Prime-Video-SQL-Project/README.md

-#Amazon Prime Movies and TV Shows Data Analysis using SQL
+#Amazon Prime Movies and TV Shows Data Analysis Using SQL